dandyvica/clf/README.md

   # retention time for tags in seconds
   snapshot_retention: 5

+  # a list of user variables, if any
+  user_vars:
+    first_name: Al
+    last_name: Pacino
+    city: 'Los Angeles'
+    profession: actor

 # a list of logfiles & tags, to search for patterns.
 This is either a list of logfiles, or a command giving back a list of
 # files to search for.
 searches: